 Embedding a product management team into the archetypical business structure is believed to have brought a fair share of conflicts and disdain in many companies.
-Introduced into businesses in the 1930s, product management has become a significant part of the business organizations in the past few decades, with product managers and executives laying the foundation for a team that deals with product development and management, among others.
+Introduced into businesses in the 1930s, product management has become a significant part of business organizations in the past few decades, with product managers and executives laying the foundation for a team that deals with product development and management, among others.

 Although product management has been a significant part of business organizations for decades, stakeholders and departmental managers are still finding it hard to embrace the new process.
 Especially because product owners and managers work towards the same goal.
-Therefore, if you are a product manager or product owner finding it hard to adjust to the new concept, here’s a guide to understanding the difference between product owner and product manager.
+Therefore, if you are a product manager or product owner finding it hard to adjust to the new concept, here’s a guide to understanding the difference between a product owner and a product manager.

 Product Owners Vs Product Managers: What’s The Key Difference Between Them?